zooba/PTVS-wiki/Cookiecutter.md

 py -m pip install cookiecutter
 ```

-Important: Restart VS after installing all the prerequisites.
+**Important**: Restart Visual Studio after installing all the prerequisites.

 ### Git

 Cookiecutter uses the copy of git.exe that is included by default with Visual Studio 15, so there is no need to install a standalone release of git.
 If for some reason it can't find the git that comes with VS, it will try to find one in the PATH.

-Important: Restart VS after installing all the prerequisites.
+**Important**: Restart Visual Studio after installing all the prerequisites.

 ## Using Cookiecutter extension